Markets

 markets

-BABA rises after its relaunched AI app Qwen hits over 10 million downloads in one week
+BABA rises after its relaunched AI app, Qwen, hits over 10 million downloads in one week

 Alibaba is trading 3.5% higher in the US premarket after the Chinese e-commerce giant disclosed that its revamped Qwen app was downloaded more than 10 million times in the week since it was relaunched, per Bloomberg.

-The impressive download figures follows Alibaba’s decision earlier this month to streamline and consolidate its AI services under the Qwen banner, with plans to add agentic AI features to support its main Taobao business in coming months — a move in line with Alibaba’s recent rebrand as an AI-first business under CEO Eddie Wu.
+The impressive download figures follow Alibaba’s decision earlier this month to streamline and consolidate its AI services under the Qwen banner, with plans to add agentic AI features to support its main Taobao business in coming months — a move in line with Alibaba’s recent rebrand as an AI-first business under CEO Eddie Wu.
 Qwen’s latest results and the company’s wider AI strategy will be in the spotlight during its third-quarter earnings call on Tuesday.

-The early user figures for Alibaba’s Qwen followed a similar pattern seen by Chinese peers like Ant Group Co., which saw its new multimodal AI assistant LingGuang downloaded more than a million times in the four days since its launch last week, Bloomberg reported.
+The early user figures for Alibaba’s Qwen followed a similar pattern seen by Chinese peers like Ant Group Co., which saw its new multimodal AI assistant, LingGuang, downloaded more than a million times in the four days since its launch last week, Bloomberg reported.
 OpenAI’s ChatGPT is still unavailable in China.

 More Markets